FredrikBakken/spam-filter-demo/README.md

 The application also pulls new messages from the Firebase - Cloud Firestore and pushes these messages to the `new-sms-json-v1` topic, which is used as a client-based example application.

 ### Launch the Application
-Run the following commands within the `/apps/sms-event-integration`-directory to launch the application:
+Run the following command within the `/apps/sms-event-integration`-directory to launch the application:

 ```
 >> go run app.go